The Texas

 U-turn yield to right turn sign

 If you want to make a U‑turn at a traffic light, you cannot do so unless you have a green signal or flashing yellow arrow (note that the 500 foot rule above still technically applies.)
 Whenever you make a U‑turn, you must, of course, yield to oncoming traffic just as if you were making a left turn.
 If you make a U‑turn with a green signal, anyone wanting to make a right-on-red from your left is usually required to yield to you, but keep in mind that they may not realize you're making a U‑turn until they've started making their turn, so be prepared to yield to them.
-In some cases, you are required to yield to those right turners; those cases are marked with a sign like the one shown here.
+In some cases, you are required to yield to those right turners; those cases are marked with a sign like the one shown to the right.

 Don't stop on entrance ramps